authorjapps/zerocode/README.md

 Zerocode
 ====
-A simple and light weight testing tool for api contract and end-to-end tests.
+A simple and light weight testing lib for api contract and end-to-end tests.

 > The purpose of Zerocode lib is to make your API tests easy to **write**, easy to **change**, easy to **share**.